sourav-bk/Golang/Topic/Docker.md

   The container is removed from the engine or orchestrator.
 All its un-persisted resources are released and Container no longer exists on system.

-- **Docker Registries :**

-  A Docker Registry is a centralized storage and distribution system for Docker images.
-It allows users to store, share, and manage container images.
-  **Docker Hub** is a public registry that anyone can use, and Docker is configured to look for images on Docker Hub by default.
-We can even run our own private registry.

-  When we use the `docker pull` or `docker run` commands, the required images are pulled from configured registry. and When we use the `docker push` command, the image is pushed to configured registry.

 ***Components of Docker ::***